How do I change ownership on my manufactured home?

 Before making arrangements to move a manufactured home, it is best to contact the Assessor’s office at 208-587-2126.
 We can take you step-by-step through the process.
 We will also update your mailing address information to ensure you continue to receive important mail from the county after your move.
 Ensuring the status of your Homeowners exemption is correct is also vital to this process.

-Prior to moving a manufactured home, the current year’s property taxes must be prepaid.
+If you are moving your manufactured home out of Elmore County, the current year’s property taxes must be prepaid.
 A reputable mover will not hook onto the home for transport unless the owner provides the receipt from the Treasurer’s office showing that the taxes are prepaid.

 Depending upon the new location of the manufactured home, a permit to move the home must be obtained from the Planning and Zoning department.
 Each city and town have their own Planning and Zoning department.
 The County also has a Planning and Zoning department that handles properties outside of city limits.
 The Assessor’s office can help you determine which Planning and Zoning department you should contact for your move.